plugyawn/plugyawn.github.io/_pages/about.md

 I'm intrigued by Theoretical Deep Learning, Probabilistic Machine Learning and Differential Equations (especially in Operator Learning).
 My research is aligned along those fields.

-I've been part of the Google Summer of Code, I am a Cargill Global Scholar, and I'm also serving as the Overall Technical Secretary at IIT Gandhinagar, overseeing all technical activities that occur here at the student level.
-I also spent a wonderful summer in sunny California as a Caltech SURF fellow in the summer of 2023.
+Over the past four years, I've been lucky to be a part of the Google Summer of Code, I've been awarded the [Cargill Global Scholarship](https://www.cargill.co.in/en/2019/cargill-global-scholars-program-gives-10-indian-students), and I spent a wonderful summer in sunny California as a [Caltech SURF fellow](https://sfp.caltech.edu/undergraduate-research/programs/surf) in the summer of 2023, where I worked with JPL, NASA on Machine Learning for (literally) astronomically large datasets.
+Interspersed between these were fortunate opportunities to work on research problems with scientists from DRDO, ISRO, TCS Research, as well as a wonderful winter at Bangalore as a Quantitative Researcher at Mudrex Capital.

+In 2024, I will be interning with MIT CSAIL as part of their SGI programme, in problems related to Computational Geometry.
+I've also collaborated with University of Maryland on mathematical questions that arise in Kernel-based Learning.
+After that, I'm headed to Microsoft, Bangalore as an Applied Scientist!

-As a sidequest, I've also led a team of 120 students for a year and brought my institute's cultural fest back offline in 2021.
+As a sidequest, I've also led a team of 120 students for a year and brought my institute's cultural fest back offline in 2021, coordinated 400+ internships across 50+ companies with the Industrial Relations Cell at IIT Gandhinagar, and was elected as the institute's Technical Secretary, where I had the great fortune of leading an incredible team of smart and driven individuals to bring positive, driven change in how students approached technology at IIT Gandhinagar.
+Check out the [MetaIITGN](http://wiki.metaiitgn.org) Initiative to check out some of our work!

-If you see me at IIT Gandhinagar, do say hi -- first chai's on me.
+I was brought up in a family of theatre artistes, in quaint and beautiful Agartala, Tripura, where my interests ranged from good literature (from Tagore to Dostoevsky), to great music (from Vivaldi to [Dhanji](https://open.spotify.com/artist/1OVeQPd27s1MkICbzBfZTV)!)
+I also enjoy good beer, and the occasional Old Monk, so hit me up if you're in Bangalore and in the mood to hit a pub!